Skip to main content

 • Long-lasting.
 The heat pump unit has a lifespan of 20 or more years and the underground loops can have a lifespan of 25–50 years or longer.

 *Savings calculated using Carrier LoopLink software.
-Comparison based on simulation in Dallas, TX, with a Carrier 6-ton unit versus standing pilot propane furnace, standard air conditioner and local fuel rates.
-Actual savings will vary based on configuration, weather and local energy costs.
+Comparison based on simulation in Dallas, TX.
+Carrier 6-ton unit vs. standing pilot propane furnace, standard air conditioner, and local fuel rates.
+Actual savings will vary based on configuration, weather, and local energy costs.

 Chat-icon